 You can also redirect by geo-location, again this could be very useful if you wanted to create custom pages, signup forms or offers on your blog targeted at those geo-located visitors.

 The last thing I want to talk about is the ability to configure this plugin on individual pages or posts on your blog.

-Instead of sending visitors back to Google again from your reviews, you could actually send them to the product page itself, maybe containing your affiliate link.
+Instead of sending visitors back to Google again from your review articles, you could actually send them to the product page itself, maybe containing your affiliate link.

-Here are some of the suggested usage for the Zero Bounce plugin:
+So here are some of the suggested usage for the Zero Bounce plugin:

 - Get search engine rankings boost by lowering your overall bounce rate.

 - Redirect lost traffic to a special discount, coupon pages.

 - Use ZeroBounce to help you increase email opt-in conversions.